Drew-Alleman/PRISM/README.md

 # PRISM - Phishing Reporting and Incident Security Mitigation
 *This project is currently under development.*

-These streamlined modules are designed to efficiently mitigate phishing threats across *multiple* Google Workspaces automatically.
+These streamlined modules and scripts are designed to efficiently mitigate phishing threats across *multiple* Google Workspaces automatically.
 The system loads and processes data from Google Email Log Search exports, enabling quick detection, analysis, and resolution.
 Azure support will come in the future.

 ## Features
 - **Automated Graphs and Summaries:** Generate insightful graphs and summaries of the provided phishing attack based on exports from Google’s Email Log Search tool. <br>